-- 1) The application client uses the information in its SA parameters to prepare an IKEv2-SCSI Delete command that requests deletion of the device server's SA parameters; - 2) The application client deletes its SA parameters and any associated data; - 3) The application client sends the IKEv2-SCSI Delete command prepared in step 1) to the device server; - 4) In response to the IKEv2-SCSI Delete command, the device server deletes its SA parameters and any associated data.

-The IKEv2-SCSI Delete command is a SECURITY PROTOCOL OUT command with the SECURITY PROTOCOL field set to IKEv2-SCSI (i.e., xxh) and the SECURITY PROTOCOL SPECIFIC field set to 0104h.
-The parameter data consists of the IKEv2-SCSI header (see 7.7.3.4) and an Encrypted payload (see 7.7.3.5.11) that contains the one Delete payload (see).
+- 1) The application client uses the information in its SA parameters to prepare an IKEv2-SCSI Delete operation that requests deletion of the device server's SA parameters; - 2) The application client deletes its SA parameters and any associated data; - 3) The application client sends the IKEv2-SCSI Delete operation prepared in step 1) to the device server; - 4) In response to the IKEv2-SCSI Delete operation, the device server deletes its SA parameters and any associated data. - The IKEv2-SCSI Delete operation is a SECURITY PROTOCOL OUT command with the SECURITY PROTOCOL field set to IKEv2-SCSI (i.e., xxh) and the SECURITY PROTOCOL SPECIFIC field set to 0104h.
+The parameter data consists of the IKEv2-SCSI header (see 7.7.3.4) and an Encrypted payload (see 7.7.3.5.11) that contains the one Delete payload (see 7.7.3.5.9).

-The Delete payload should conform to the requirements described in .
+The Delete payload should conform to the requirements described in 7.7.3.5.9.